tetrix1993/moe_scraper/README.md

 #### function curtain_damashii_download_images_by_event_id
 The `curtain_damashii_download_images_by_event_id` function downloads items that belongs to the event ID.
 The event ID can be obtained from the URL.

-Example: Tag ID `kanokari` in `https://www.curtain-damashii.com/item/tag/kanokari/`
+Example: Event ID `c98` in `https://www.curtain-damashii.com/event/c98/`

 The function accepts two arguments:
 * `event_id` - Event ID of the event in string